Cosmic Acceleration and the notion of Alternative Vacuum in Nash Theory: Introduction

-The signature of Nash theory is a specific choice of gravitational action quadratic in the Ricci scalar and Ricci tensor.
-The action has some resemblance with string inspired theories of gravity, and a few characteristic departures from the same \cite{string}.
-For instance, it has no terms linear in Ricci scalar in the action and the comparative weighting of the two quadratic terms $R^{\alpha\beta}R_{\alpha\beta}$ and $R^{2}$ are different in the theory from those involved in Lovelock invariants \cite{lovelock}.
-This leads to higher order field equations and that is probably one of the reasons for the theory remaining relatively less explored (apart from a few attempts \cite{Gron, Thai1, Thai2}), despite accommodating some remarkable features.
-For instance, the theory is a special case of the renormalizable Stelle Gravity \cite{Stelle}, and therefore a candidate for quantum gravity theories.
-Moreover, the scalar equation of Nash Theory, derived from the tensorial equation in a four dimensional vacuum, is a wave equation and it can enable a wider variety of gravitational waves, compared to GR.
+The signature of Nash theory is a specific choice of gravitational action, quadratic in the Ricci scalar and Ricci tensor.
+The action has some resemblance with string inspired theories of gravity and also a few characteristic departures \cite{string}.
+For instance, it has no terms linear in Ricci scalar in the action and the comparative weighting of the two quadratic terms $R^{\alpha\beta}R_{\alpha\beta}$ and $R^{2}$ are different from a Lovelock invariant \cite{lovelock}.
+This indicates higher order field equations.
+This is probably one of the reasons for which the theory is relatively less explored (apart from a few attempts \cite{Gron, Thai1, Thai2}), despite accommodating some remarkable features.
+For instance, the theory is a special case of the renormalizable Stelle Gravity \cite{Stelle}, and therefore a possible candidate for quantum gravity theories.
+Moreover, the scalar equation of Nash Theory in a four dimensional vacuum is a wave equation and it can enable a wider variety of gravitational waves compared to GR.
 After all, it is not wrong to expect new solutions governing the nature of space-time geometry from a set of higher order field equations.
 On this note, we focus on vacuum cosmological solutions of the Nash field equations.
 The manner in which an energy-momentum distribution can enter the Nash theory is a different question altogether and we avoid that question in this work.
 We find an exact solution of the spatially flat cosmological equations in vacuum.
 We also show that a Nash vacuum may be rendered as a combination of two parts : vacuum Einstein field equations plus an exotic self-interacting scalar field.
 This \textit{vacuum} field has a symmetry breaking self-interaction (like Higgs) and allows a mildly varying vacuum expectation value (\textit{vev}).
 This leads to variations of quark masses and written in a quantified manner through a variation of proton-to-electron mass ratio $\mu$.
 We show that these variations are on a desired scale as predicted by the molecular absorption spectra of a series of Quasars. \\